Wo-m/tickexperience-frontend/README.md

 To access a live prototype of the Gold Pass application please click [here](http://170.64.185.134:5000/welcome)

 ## Getting started
-The following is a brief overview of how to navigate this code-base/how it works.
+The following is a brief overview of how to navigate this code-base/how it works
 - The three main entities are:
     - Components
     - Models